KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Live-Stream-TV by mcintyrehh](https://github.com/mcintyrehh/MMM-Live-Stream-TV)

+1. Recommendation: Found 'axios' in file `MMM-Live-Stream-TV.js`: Replace it with built-in fetch.
-1. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
-2. Issue: Found directory `node_modules`.
+3. Issue: Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-3. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+4. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+5. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.
-4. Recommendation: Found 'XMLHttpRequest' in file `response.json`: Replace it with built-in fetch.
+6. Recommendation: Found 'XMLHttpRequest' in file `response.json`: Replace it with built-in fetch.
+7. Recommendation: Found 'axios' in file `test-scrape.js`: Replace it with built-in fetch.

 ## [MMM-LKY-TIC by djey47](https://github.com/djey47/MMM-LKY-TIC)